-- NSP supports expanded use of the renewable portfolio standards. - NSP supports the Renewable Fuel Standard (RFS) and the development of the E-15. - NSP supports allowing "smaller producer tax credits". - NSP supports federal funding for Flex Pumps. - NSP supports the installation and use of blender pumps to allow consumers to use blends containing levels of ethanol ranging from E10 to E85 as they choose and as allowed by law. - NSP supports the exploration of biobutanol as a new value-added transportation fuel product. - NSP supports an Energy Title in the Farm Bill. - NSP supports approval of sorghum oil, sweet and biomass sorghum pathways.
+- NSP supports expanded use of the renewable portfolio standards. - NSP supports the Renewable Fuel Standard (RFS) and the development of the E-15. - NSP supports allowing "smaller producer tax credits". - NSP supports federal funding for Flex Pumps. - NSP supports the installation and use of blender pumps to allow consumers to use blends containing levels of ethanol ranging from E10 to E85 as they choose and as allowed by law. - NSP supports the exploration of biobutanol as a new value-added transportation fuel product. - NSP supports an Energy Title in the Farm Bill. - NSP supports expeditious approval of a sweet sorghum pathway. - NSP supports expeditious approval of biofuel producers petitioning EPA to use biomass sorghum. - NSP supports continued discussions concerning sciencebased regional or national low carbon fuel standards.